NikitaMor156/spring-boot-app-mini-casino-game/README.md

 ATTENTION!!!
 Branch https://github.com/NikitaMor156/spring-boot-app-mini-casino-game/tree/With_in-memory_database uses in-memory database.
 It means that in this case you can run app without any additional configurations.
 (Just start the main method of SpringBootAppApplication class and and go to URL localhost:8081 in your browser.)

-(Also make sure that port 8081 is free)
+(Also make sure that the port 8081 of your PC is free)